 The toughest part about being a truly innovative company is figuring out how to let new ideas grow—then figuring out which ones are worth further investment.
 It’s not easy.
 Many high-potential ideas hit roadblocks or spur questions from leadership before there are answers.
 There isn’t always a straightforward formula for success.

-This week, we’re launching the culmination of all that work—Shape—and we’re sharing the results of our research.
+Today we’re sharing the results of our research.
 Here are the highlights of what we discovered, plus some practical tips for creating an environment and culture that can foster innovation over and over again.

 Most of the organizations we talked to struggled to decide which ideas they should invest in.
 It’s not because they didn’t have top talent or novel ideas, but because they didn’t have a consistent rubric to help them evaluate and prioritize.
 That’s a problem that not only slows things down, but can also lead to good ideas never getting the support they need.